Icelandic summer is calling you for an adventure. | Check this out!

 view of Katla volcano in Iceland

 The volcano is being monitored daily and the eruption will not catch anyone off guard so there is no need to be afraid.
-The areas in danger will be evacuated keeping visitor out of harm’s way.
+The areas in danger will be evacuated keeping visitors out of harm’s way.

 Hekla Volcano

-The potent volcano can be seen from afar as it rises tall 1,491 meters (4891,7 ft) up from the flat terrain surrounding it.
+The potent volcano can be seen from afar as it rises a tall 1,491 meters (4891,7 ft) up from the flat terrain surrounding it.
 There is a good chance you will spot it when exploring the South Coast.

 scenery of Hekla volcano in Iceland

-• Top Gear (2010) – James May drove a Toyota Hilux up the volcano in a 2010 episode of the Top Gear.
+• Top Gear (2010) – James May drove a Toyota Hilux up the volcano in a 2010 episode of Top Gear.
 He reached the top mere hours before the eruption happened, although May and the camera crew had left the volcano by the time the eruption started.

 • The Secret Life of Walter Mitty (2013)